Residential Conveyancing - Buying & Selling Property

 Behind every successful property transaction are conveyancing solicitors with accuracy, timing and attention to detail.
 We'll help you to get the deal done.

 Buying and selling properties, whether as homes or part of an investment strategy, can be a stressful process, especially when transactions form part of a chain of sales, or where there is strong competition.
-Morrisons Solicitors' conveyancing team can help you with all aspects of residential conveyancing.
+Morr & Co's conveyancing solicitors help you with all aspects of residential conveyancing.

 Ultimately, property transactions are about detail, timing and accuracy, and a high-quality conveyancing solicitor can be the difference between success and failure, or deciding to pull out of a transaction.

 Our conveyancing lawyers understand that good communication and easy access to your lawyer is important – it provides reassurance and an outlet for any concerns that you have.
 In what will be a major financial commitment for you, we also recognise that you are looking for value for money.
 Our experienced team holds the Conveyancing Quality Scheme accreditation issued by the Law Society.

 We will provide you with regular updates, respond to your queries promptly and proactively alert you to any concerns that we have so that you are able to make informed decisions and progress the transaction with the best possible understanding of the facts.
 Our aim is to help you achieve your property goals with as little stress as possible and, if necessary, to avoid any nasty surprises.

 Please see below an introduction to some of the residential property services our teams provides.